Social Investment Policy

 Current Social Investing Activity

 In general, the Foundation is not attracted to either positive or negative screening.
-Typically, the reasons why a company might be positively or negatively screened are highly subjective and are subject to significant differences of opinion among reasonable observers.
-In addition, as mentioned above, mainstream and socially driven portfolios are gradually looking increasingly similar.
+Typically, the reasons that a company might be positively or negatively screened are highly subjective and are subject to significant differences of opinion among reasonable observers.

-One exception, where the Foundation does choose to screen, is tobacco.
+There are two exceptions to this general practice.
+The first concerns tobacco.
 This product, even if used as intended, has deleterious consequences for both individuals and society.
 Consequently, where the Foundation is able to do so, it excludes from its portfolio the stocks of any companies for which manufacture of tobacco products is a significant contributor to sales or earnings.
+A second exception, adopted in 2015 to reflect the Foundation’s extraordinary commitment to mitigating climate change, is to refrain from future investments in private partnerships primarily involved in oil and gas drilling.